In this blog, I’ll talk briefly about Google Images, other websites where images are shown, and go through images SEO best practices.

 - Do your pages have an image that’s particularly relevant for that page?

 It’s useful to consider these questions from the start.
-They can help guide you to including your images in a way that’s relevant to your site’s goals.
+They can help guide you to include your images in a way that’s relevant to your site’s goals.
 For example, if you publish your poetry and decorate it with generic floral clip art, it’s unlikely that users would be searching for flower clip art to read your poetry.

 On the other hand, if you created those graphics and you want to provide them to others, then that might be a legitimate search query.
 In the end, it’s up to you to determine if and how you would like content from your website to be shown in Google.
 You know your audience and your site’s goals best.